Oregon State Hospital – ORS 161.370

 - Up to three years; or

 - The period of time equal to the maximum sentence the court could have imposed if the defendant had been convicted, whichever is shorter.

-The average length of stay for a patient at the hospital in year 2012 under the .370 statute was 107 days (mean) or 72 days (median).
-It’s important to note, however, that each patient is different depending on the nature of their illness and treatment needs.
-Some patients under the .370 statute return to Oregon State Hospital after pleading "guilty except for insanity" (GEI).
+The average length of stay for a patient at the hospital in 2015 under the Aid and Assist statute was 120.5 days (mean) or 77 days (median).
+It's important to note, however, that every patient is different depending on the nature of their illness and treatment needs.
+Some people admitted into the Aid and Assist patient population return to Oregon State Hospital after pleading "guilty except for insanity" (GEI).